x86 Crash Course (WIP)

 How an executable is mapped to memory in Linux (ELF) ?

-is an x86 register that stores the “Extended Instruction Pointer” for the stack.
+EIP is an x86 register that stores the “Extended Instruction Pointer” for the stack.
 This register directs the computer to the next instruction to execute.
-Remember that we can’t read or set EIP
+Remember that we can’t read or set EIP directly.

 The concept of stack frame refers to the stack area allocated to a function: basically the ideas is that each function called has its own area on the stack dedicated to the local variables used by the function.